Minneapolis Faces Possible Water Restrictions Amid Drought Conditions

-MINNEAPOLIS (WCCO) – The Department of Natural Resources says Minnesota has now reached the warning phase under the statewide drought plan.
-As the state grows dryer, the city of Minneapolis is urging residents to voluntarily restrict their water usage.
+MINNEAPOLIS (WCCO) – Department of Natural Resources officials say Minnesota has now reached the warning phase under the statewide drought plan.
+As the state grows drier, the city of Minneapolis is urging residents to voluntarily restrict their water usage.

 According to the DNR half of Minnesota is experiencing severe drought and around 4% of the state is experiencing extreme drought.
 City staff say residents have done a good job in the past decade with limiting water use.
-Currently, the city has not put any sprinkling restrictions in place but that could change as early as next week if drought conditions progress.READ MORE: Twin Cities Pride Returns With Sold Out Events, Following Year Of Cancellations
+Currently, the city has not put any sprinkling restrictions in place but that could change as early as next week if drought conditions progress.READ MORE: Memorial Service To Be Held Monday For Leneal Frazier, Relatives Of George Floyd To Speak

 “It’s probable we’ll go to odd-even restrictions where people on the odd side of the street can water on one day and people on the even side of the street can water the other day,” said Annika Bankston, the Water Treatment and Distribution Services Director of Minneapolis.